1,000+ Opportunities

 FPAC agencies also apply Federal financial assistance regulations to certain non-assistance awards (e.g., non-assistance cooperative agreements).

-Based on current listing details, eligibility includes: Federally-recognized Indian Tribal Organizations, state government, local governments, nonprofit 501(c)(3) organizations, or institutions of higher education.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Federally-recognized Indian Tribal Organizations, state government, local governments, nonprofit 501(c)(3) organizations, or institutions of higher education.
+Confirm the full requirements in the official notice before applying.